IMPLEMENTATION

 B. Core activities (60 minutes)

-The teacher invites students to analyze the data table of the calorific value of some
+analyze the data table of the calorific value of some

 fuel fuel.

-Students individually analyze the data tables of burning calorific values of some
+tables of burning calorific values of some

-fuels (carefully, thoroughly, as an expression of curiosity).
+fuels (carefully, thoroughly, as

 curiosity.

-Exploration: Students are individually asked to present the results of their analysis.
+asked to present the results of their analysis.

-Elaboration: Students in pairs determine the fuel calorific value of some fuels and
+determine the fuel calorific value of some fuels and

 analyze the fuel more efficiently.

-Class discussion of group discussion results.
+√ Class discussion of group discussion

 understanding.

-Classically students agree on the results of material development from class
+results of material development from class

-discussions to be conclusions intact (democratically).
+discussions to be conclusions

-Teachers provide additional information as a reinforcement of student conclusions
+information as a reinforcement of student conclusions

-Resume: The teacher guides students to conclude about fuel and enthalpy changes.
+conclude about fuel and enthalpy changes.

 √ Reflection: Provide questions related to fuel and enthalpy changes.